CanonicalLtd/maas-docs/en/installconfig-subnets-dhcp.md

 Enabling your own DHCP server that competes with one that's being managed by MAAS can cause serious disruption.
 Make sure you understand the implications of running a DHCP server before doing this.
-If MAAS detects external DHCP servers on its networks, it will display them on the rack controller page in the web UI.
+If MAAS detects external DHCP servers on its networks, it will display them on the rack controller's page ('Nodes' page > 'Controller' tab > select rack controller) in the web UI.

 ## Reserved dynamic IP ranges